SAFEHR-data/uclh-synthetic-data/resources/configuration-files/readme-config.md

 person | person_id, year_of_birth
 death | person_id, death_date

-`person_id` is what is called a database key, i.e. it links records for the same person in different tables.
+`person_id` is what is called a database key, i.e. it links records for the same person in different tables. `person_id` is NOT an identifier like an NHS number or hospital number that is unique to a particular individual. `person_id` is simply a sequence that goes from 1 to the number of people in a data extract.
+Each time that we regenerate a data extract `person_id` will change.
+Similarly, other `*_id` variables do not uniquely refer to particular things that happened in the hospital.

 ### configuration files for the first example